KoKoLates/waypoint-plugin/README.md

 # waypoint plugin
 ## 1. Overview
-An interactive waypoint plugin based on the plugin [release](https://github.com/KumarRobotics/waypoint_navigation_plugin/tree/master).
+An interactive waypoint plugin is the modification of the [release](https://github.com/KumarRobotics/waypoint_navigation_plugin/tree/master).
 This plugin offers a user-friendly interface to define and manage waypoints efficiently.
 This integration empowers users to easily interact with the robotic system, establishing a seamless workflow for waypoint setup and management.

 ### Build
 * `$ cd catkin_ws/src`